paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-032-manufacturers-excise-taxes.md

 ### Statutory Notes

 #### Amendments
+2025—Subsec. (a).
+Pub.
+L. 119–21 inserted at end “For purposes of the preceding sentence, any firearm described in section 5811(a)(2) shall be deemed to be a firearm on which the tax provided by section 5811 has been paid.”

 2005—Subsecs. (c), (d).
 Pub.
 L. 109–59 added subsec. (c) and redesignated former subsec. (c) as (d).

 1969—Subsec. (c).
 Pub.
 L. 91–128 added subsec. (c).

+#### Effective Date of 2025 Amendment
+Pub.
+L. 119–21, title VII, § 70436(d), July 4, 2025, 139 Stat.
+248, provided that: “The amendments made by this section [amending this section and sections 5811 and 5821 of this title] shall apply to calendar quarters beginning more than 90 days after the date of the enactment of this Act [July 4, 2025].”

 #### Effective Date of 2005 Amendment
 Pub.
 L. 109–59, title XI, § 11131(b), Aug.
 10, 2005, 119 Stat.
 1959, provided that: “(1) In general.—The amendments made by this section [amending this section] shall apply to articles sold by the manufacturer, producer, or importer after September 30, 2005. “(2) No inference.—Nothing in the amendments made by this section shall be construed to create any inference with respect to the proper tax treatment of any sales before the effective date of such amendments.”